Hannessa/webmud/README.md

 Point your browser to `http://localhost:3000` to connect to your MUD.

 Once connected, you can create an account and character and log into the game world.
-You can then type "help" to see a list of all available commands to interact with the world.
+You can then type "help" to see a list of all available commands.

 ## Bundles

 The modules in WebMUD are called *bundles* and are placed in the "/bundles" directory.
 The following bundles are included by default:
-* **database**: Sets up a LokiJS database.
+* **database-lokijs**: Sets up a LokiJS database.
 * **welcome**: Displays a welcome message to the user.
 This is the default starting bundle that is run when a user first connects to the server.
 * **login**: This bundle is called from the "welcome" bundle and gives step-by-step instructions for logging in or creating a new account.
 * **character-creator**: After logging in, this bundle is run to help you create an in-game character.